ZJU-Robotics-Lab/DPCN/README.md

 ### Detecting and Infering:

 This repository also provided a single pair detecting script so that you can see the result of  DPCN directly.
 A few demos are given in the "./demo" directory including images pairs from both simulation dataset and Aero-Ground Dataset.
-You could customize the script `detect.py` to test the chosen images pair with relative pretrained model given, and run this code below:
+You could customize the script `detect.py` to test the chosen images pair with relative pre-trained model given, and run this code below:

 `python detect.py`